datarockets/ruby-style/doc/STYLE_GUIDE.md

 * <a name="style-arguments-aligning"></a>
   All arguments on a multi-line method definition are aligning by an indentation level.
-  This rule works as for keywork arguments, as for usual arguments.
+  This rule works as for keyword arguments, as for usual arguments.
   <sup>[[link](#style-arguments-aligning)]</sup>

 ```ruby